Abbasmo72/Simple-Python-Game/Bulls&Cows/EnglishGameCowa.md

     else:
         return False
 ```
-Purpose: This function checks whether a given number contains any duplicate digits.
+- <b>Purpose:</b> This function checks whether a given number contains any duplicate digits.
-Functionality: It converts the number to a list of digits using getDigits(num) and then compares the length of this list to the length of the set created from it.
-Since sets cannot contain duplicates, a mismatch indicates duplicates exist.
+- <b>Functionality:</b> It converts the number to a list of digits using getDigits(num) and then compares the length of this list to the length of the set created from it.
+Since sets cannot --contain duplicates, a mismatch indicates duplicates exist.
 The function returns True if no duplicates are found, otherwise False.

 	- <b>c. generateNum()</b>
 ```python
 def generateNum():
     while True: